rythrojaofficial/axis45/secret_pages/adminMD/injury-conscious-bad.md

     - At our acrobatic martial arts studio Axis 45
         - 7701 230th St SW, Edmonds, WA 98026
     - The time is _____
-    - Write everything down on paper or tablet and later in the incident report form below
+    - Write everything down on paper or tablet and later in the incident report form above
     - log down how they physically left

 ## Emergency Rooms

 - if they have one in mind, go there.
 - if they must go QUICKLY, go to Swedish Edmonds as it's the closest
     - 425-640-4000